apache/spark/docs/streaming-programming-guide.md

 First, we create a [JavaStreamingContext](api/java/index.html?org/apache/spark/streaming/api/java/JavaStreamingContext.html) object, which is the main entry point for all streaming functionality.
-Besides Spark's configuration, we specify that any DStream would be processed in 1 second batches.
+We create a local StreamingContext with two execution threads, and a batch interval of 1 second.

 {% highlight java %}
+import org.apache.spark.*;
 import org.apache.spark.api.java.function.*;
 import org.apache.spark.streaming.*;
 import org.apache.spark.streaming.api.java.*;
 import scala.Tuple2;

-// Create a StreamingContext with a local master JavaStreamingContext jssc = new JavaStreamingContext("local[2]", "JavaNetworkWordCount", new Duration(1000))
+// Create a local StreamingContext with two working thread and batch interval of 1 second val conf = new SparkConf().setMaster("local[2]").setAppName("NetworkWordCount") JavaStreamingContext jssc = new JavaStreamingContext(conf, new Duration(1000))
 {% endhighlight %}

 Using this context, we then create a new DStream